Haya Harareet

 Haya Harareet (חיה הררית; 20 September 1931 – 3 February 2021) was an Israeli actress and screenwriter.
-One of her major film roles was playing Esther, Ben Hur's love interest in the 1959 Hollywood-made film Ben-Hur.
+She made her film acting debut in Hill 24 Doesn't Answer (1955), Israel's first feature length film.
+One of her major film roles was playing Esther, Ben Hur's love interest in the 1959 Hollywood-made film Ben-Hur.In signing a multi-year contract with MGM, she became the first Israeli actress attached to the Hollywood studio system.

 Early life

-Haya Neuberg (חיה נויברג) was born in Haifa, in what was then British Mandatory Palestine (now the state of Israel), the second of three children.
+Haya Neuberg (חיה נויברג) was born in Haifa, in what was then Palestine, the second of three children.
 Her Ashkenazi Jewish parents, Reuben and Yocheved Neuberg, emigrated to the pre-Israel Yishuv community of Palestine from Poland when they were young.
 Her father worked for the government in Tel Aviv.
 She received the surname Hararit (later changed to Harareet), which means "mountainous" in Hebrew, at school.
+She left the family home at the age of 17 to join the Israeli military ensembles, and entertained soldiers from the War of Independence.

+She was also the winner of one of the earliest beauty pageant contests established in Israel.